polarhive/knowledge/site/content/wiki/uni/chem/u4/nanomaterials.md

 ---
 ### Different from bulk properties

-Reasons:
+> Reasons:
-- Large fraction of surface atoms / unit volume: Properties are dictated by surface atoms rather than bulk atoms
+- Large fraction of surface atoms / unit volume: Properties are dictated by **surface** atoms rather than bulk atoms
-- Eg : Pt sheet  versus Pt powder
+- Eg: Pt sheet v/s Pt powder
-- Large surface energy : Surface atoms are held with less force as  compared to bulk.
+- Large **surface** energy : Surface atoms are held with less force as  compared to bulk.
 Surface activity is high.
 E.g. : Al

 > A block has a surface area of 6 square meters (1 square meter on a side x 6 sides) and a volume of 1 cubic meter.
 In this case, the surface area to volume ratio for the ice block is 6/1 or 6.